Service levels have been introduced in mysqlnd_ms version 1.2.0-alpha.

 A MySQL replication cluster cannot tell clients which slaves are capable of delivering which level of service.
 Thus, in some cases, clients need to query the slaves to check their status.
 PECL mysqlnd_ms transparently runs the necessary SQL in the background.
 However, this is an expensive and slow operation.
 SQL statements are run if eventual consistency is combined with an age (slave lag) limit and if session consistency is combined with a global transaction ID.

-results.
-Usually, this is slightly faster than a loop over all
+checking for results.
+Usually, this is slightly faster than a loop over all connections

 SHOW SLAVE STATUS reports

-error is not set to make it possible to use the plugin as a
+the connection.
+The error is not set to make it possible to use the plugin as a drop-in.

 fetch_last_gtid entry of the